 CCHD releases new health order, goes into effect Nov.
-1
+1; four more COVID-19 related deaths in Cascade County

 The Cascade County City-County Health Department has released the new health order, which goes into effect at 8 a.m.
 Nov.
 1.